resolve109/study-aws-sa/aws-study-guide.md

 - **External Keys**:
  - Allows key material import
  - Provides highest level of control but more operational overhead
+- **Key Policies and Permissions**:
+ - Grant permission for Lambda IAM role within KMS key's policy to decrypt
+ - Direct association of Lambda's execution role with permissions to decrypt files
+ - Allow decrypt capability for functions that need to access encrypted data

 ### AWS Secrets Manager
 - **Key Features**: